jeroeness/zig-chess/.github/instructions/dev.instructions.md

 - Clicking a piece selects it and calculates/displays possible moves
 - Clicking the same piece again deselects it
 - Clicking empty space clears selection
+- Clicking on a highlighted tile executes a move using GameState.executeAction()
+- Move execution properly handles memory management: successful moves are owned by GameState, failed moves are cleaned up immediately to prevent leaks

+## Building
+Build project call the tool: `zig_build`.

 ## Testing